garywiz/chaperone-docker/README.md

 # Ubuntu Docker images which use the Chaperone process manager

-This repository is used to build two base-iamges which use th [Chaperone](http://garywiz.github.io/chaperone/) lightweight process manager.
+This repository is used to build two base-iamges which use the [Chaperone](http://garywiz.github.io/chaperone/) lightweight process manager.

 Two images are included: